 The inner flesh of a peach can range in color from white to yellow or orange.
 There are two different varieties of peaches: freestone and clingstone, which refer to whether the flesh sticks to the inner seed or easily comes apart.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.
-It provides a nutritional breakdown of the fruit and an in-depth look at its possible health benefits, how to incorporate more peaches into your diet and any potential health risks of consuming peaches.
+It provides a nutritional breakdown of the fruit and an in-depth look at its possible health benefits, along with some ideas for incorporating more peaches into your diet.

 Nutritional breakdown of peaches